-Baking soda (sodium bicarbonate) is normally a kitchen baking supply, but it also has other uses around the house.
-Baking soda might not be the first thing you think of when you think of drain cleaner, but it can actually baking soda can work wonders on smelly and clogged drains.
+Baking soda is normally a kitchen baking staple, but it also has other uses around the house.
+Baking soda can work wonders on smelly and clogged drains.

 The Chemistry of Baking Soda

-Baking soda, also known as sodium bicarbonate, is a naturally occurring mineral compound.
-It can be made through chemical processes or refined from soda ash extracted from mineral ore.
-It is a slightly alkaline powder with demonstrated abilities to dissolve mineral deposits and organic materials such grease, which are slightly acidic in composition.
-It has the ability to neutralize both acidic and alkaline substances.
-Baking soda also has slight disinfectant properties that can combat odor-causing bacteria and fungi.
+Baking soda, or sodium bicarbonate, is a naturally occurring mineral compound.
+It is made through chemical processes or refined from soda ash extracted from mineral ore.
+A slightly alkaline powder, it can dissolve mineral deposits and organic materials such as grease, which is slightly acidic in composition.
+Baking soda has the ability to neutralize both acidic and alkaline substances.
+Additionally, baking soda has slight disinfectant properties that can combat odor-causing bacteria and fungi.

 Using Baking Soda to Unclog a Drain

-- Both the baking-soda-and vinegar and the baking-soda-and-salt methods can be used to clean and freshen your garbage disposal.
-You may be able to cut the required amounts of baking soda, water, vinegar, and salt in half for use in your disposal.
-Such cleaning will remove the odors that sometimes linker in garbage disposals.
+- Both the baking-soda-and-vinegar and the baking-soda-and-salt methods can be used to clean and freshen your garbage disposal.
+To remove odors in a disposal, reduce the required amounts of baking soda, water, vinegar, and salt by half and follow the directions above.

-- Try putting baking soda down the drain without rinsing when you are going away vacation or even just for a weekend trip.
-It will help reduce odors that may develop while you are gone.
-There's not much worse than coming home to a smelly drain.
+- Try putting baking soda down the drain without rinsing it before you go away.
+This will help reduce odors that may develop while you are gone.
 When you return, just flush the baking soda out of the drain with hot water or hot vinegar followed by hot water.

-- Using baking soda to clean your drains and garbage disposal is an environmentally friendly solution that eliminates harsh chemicals that may leave odors and residue in your sinks.
+Using baking soda to clean your drains and garbage disposal is an environmentally friendly solution that avoids using harsh chemicals.